Educational content only. Not financial advice. Always conduct your own research before making investment decisions.

 What Moves AI Stocks?

-- Data-center buildout: capital spending by hyperscalers and AI clouds on chips, servers, networking, and power is the dominant demand driver for the AI hardware chain.
+- Data-center buildout: capital spending by hyperscalers and AI clouds on chips, servers, networking, storage, and power is the dominant demand driver for the AI hardware chain.

 - Model and product launches: new model generations and AI features can shift demand toward the companies that supply or monetize them.